squizzdotcom/ecommerce-standards-documents-webservice-template/README.md

 **ESDWebServiceRunner.cs**
 This class contains the main entry point into the webservice application.
 It is in charge of configuring, starting and running the ESD webservice.

+**IESDWebServiceEndPoints.cs**
+This interface defines the endpoints that can be called with HTTP requests to the webservice.
+For each endpoint it defines the method within the controller class that will be used to process the request to the HTTP endpoint.

 **ESDWebServiceController.cs**
 This class is called whenever a HTTP request comes into the webservice that a matching endpoint needs to be processed.
 For each request the webservice creates an instance of the class to handle the request.
 The webservice creates these instances using multi-threading, this means that simultaneous requests can be processed at the same time for an endpoint.